puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 cli-shell.ssh-server.username-password-auth.password=secret
 ```

-After starting UniConfig, SSH server will listen for connections on port 2022 and loopback interface.
+After starting UniConfig, the SSH server will listen for connections on port 2022 and loopback interface.

-## Navigation in the shell
+## Navigating in the shell

-* Every command line starts with command prompt that ends with '>' character.
-Identifier of the command prompt changes
+* Every command line starts with a command prompt that ends with the '>' character.
+The identifier of the command prompt changes
-  based on current shell mode and state of the execution in this mode.
+  based on the current shell mode and the state of the execution in this mode.
-* Commands 'exit' and 'quit' appear in all shell modes.
-Command 'exit' returns state to the parent state, command 'quit'
+* The commands 'exit' and 'quit' appear in all shell modes.
+The 'exit' command returns the state to the parent state, 'quit'
-  returns state to the nearest parent mode (e.g., configuration mode, root mode, operational show mode).
+  returns the state to the nearest parent mode (e.g., configuration mode, root mode, operational show mode).
 If the current
-  state of shell represents some mode, commands 'quit' and 'exit' have the same effect - returning to the parent mode.
+  state of the shell represents some mode, 'quit' and 'exit' have the same effect - returning to the parent mode.
-* Typed command can be sent to the UniConfig using ENTER key.
+* Typed commands can be sent to the UniConfig using the ENTER key.
 After that, UniConfig processes the command and may
   send a response to the console depending on the command behaviour.
-All commands are processed synchronously - user
+All commands are processed synchronously - a user
   cannot execute multiple commands in parallel in the same SSH session.
-* CTRL-A and CTRL-E can be used for moving cursor on the current line to the beginning of the line, or the end of the
+* CTRL-A and CTRL-E move the cursor to the beginning or end of the current line.
-  line, respectively.
-* CTRl-L is used for clearing of the shell screen.
+* CTRL-L clears the shell screen.
-* Arrow keys UP/DOWN are used for loading of the previous or more recent command in the command history.
+* Arrow keys UP/DOWN are used to load previous commands in the command history.
-* To cancel current line and moving to the blank line, user can use CTRL+C shortcut.
+* CTRL+C cancels the current line and moves to a new blank line.
-* Key TAB can be used for loading of the available suggestions in the current context.
-By hitting TAB again, user can
+* The TAB key can be used to load suggestions in the current context.
+Hit TAB again to navigate
-  navigate through suggested commands using arrow keys and select some of them using ENTER.
+  through suggested commands using the arrow keys and select some of them using ENTER.
 Submode with suggestions
-  can be left using CTRL-E shortcut.
-Text in the brackets contain description of the next command.
+  can be left with the shortcut CTRL-E. The text in the brackets contains a description of the next command.

 ```shell Loading available suggestions in 'uniconfig-topology-vnf21>' under 'show' command
 uniconfig-topology-vnf21>show